beck1888/blib/README.md

 ### terminal.py

-The file `system/terminal.py` contains tools for interactions with the standard output, including spinners, rich(er) text formatting, and cursor manipulation.
+The file `system/terminal.py` contains tools for interactions with the standard in/output, including spinners, rich(er) text formatting, and cursor manipulation.
 The classes you can use are:

 1. **Cursor**